Applications are now open!

 GRACE Patient Education Ambassador Program Overview

-This nomination-only program is open to all oncology fellows and finishing-fellows.
-GRACE’s designated committee will review the nominees and select up to 4 participants for the honor of participating in the 2021 program.
-Nominees for this program will include those still in fellowship and embarking on their post-fellowship junior faculty or practice opportunities; however, it is required that they are still a fellow at the time of the deadline, April 15, 2021.
+This program is open to all oncology fellows and finishing-fellows to apply.
+GRACE’s designated committee will review the nominees and select up to 4 participants for the honor of participating in the 2022 program.
+Applicants for this program may include those still in fellowship as well as those embarking on their post-fellowship junior faculty or practice positions; however, it is required that they are still a fellow at the time of the deadline, March 31, 2022.

 Benefits of Participation